Person-centred therapy in Cornwall and online across the UK

 Emotion-focused and embodied

-Many people describe it as “a relief” — finally having a space where they don’t need to perform or tidy their story before speaking.
+Many people describe person-centred therapy as “a relief” — finally having a space where they don’t need to perform or tidy their story before speaking.

 • A slower, spacious environment where you can hear yourself think